oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 Oppia is excited to be participating in [Google Summer of Code 2017](https://developers.google.com/open-source/gsoc/)!
 GSoC is a global program which offers post-secondary students an opportunity to discover and work with open source organizations over the course of 3 months and be paid a stipend.
 Students work closely with one or more mentors from an open source organization in order to implement either a project idea by the organization, or a proposal of their own.

+(NB: acceptance into GSoC is not a prerequisite for [becoming an Oppia contributor](https://github.com/oppia/oppia/wiki).
+The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!)

 The following are Oppia's 2017 GSoC project ideas:

 * [Self-service playtesting](#self-service-playtesting)